Biology

 BIO 115 | General Zoology | 4 units |

-Choose three additional courses at the 200- or 300-level, two of which must be taken in the Occidental College Biology Department.
+Choose four additional biology courses, including BIO 130, or any 200- or 300-level Biology courses, two of which must be taken in the Occidental College Biology Department.
+Two-unit courses may not apply to this requirement.
 Independent Studies and Advanced Placement credit may not count toward the minor.

 Transfer Credit Policies